jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     }
 ```

-##### Listing 7-12: Bringing a module into scope with use and a relative path starting with self
+##### Bringing a module into scope with use and a relative path starting with self

 Note that using `self` in this way might not be necessary in the future; it’s an inconsistency in the language that Rust developers are working to eliminate.

 ### Creating Idiomatic use Paths

-In Listing 7-11, you might have wondered why we specified `use crate::front_of_house::hosting` and then called `hosting::add_to_waitlist` in `eat_at_restaurant` rather than specifying the `use` path all the way out to the `add_to_waitlist` function to achieve the same result, as in Listing 7-13.
+In the first code snippet, you might have wondered why we specified `use crate::front_of_house::hosting` and then called `hosting::add_to_waitlist` in `eat_at_restaurant` rather than specifying the `use` path all the way out to the `add_to_waitlist` function to achieve the same result, as in the snippet below.

 ```rust
     mod front_of_house {